dangaffa/SpaceAppendix/README.md

 **SSME**: Space Shuttle Main Engine, liquid hydrogen engine used to power the Space Shuttle as well as the SLS

 **STME**: Space Transportation Main Engine, engine derived from the SSME, designed for NLS

+## Alt Histories

+**ETS**: [Eyes Turned Skyward](https://www.alternatehistory.com/forum/threads/eyes-turned-skywards.208954/), alternate history in which the Space Shuttle was never greenlit

+**FAM**: For All Mankind, alternate history by Apple TV in which Korelev survives his heart surgery, leading to the Soviet Union being able to beat Americans to landing on the moon

+**JTL**: [Jupiter TimeLine](https://www.alternatehistory.com/forum/threads/and-now-for-something-a-little-different-the-jupiter-timeline.541841/), story in which the Jupiter Direct line of launch vehicles was chosen by NASA